Arpit-Rathi/athletic-arithmetic/README.md

-# athletic-arithmetic
+# stopwatch
-A simple maths game to check your mental maths speed using Java Applet.
+A simple stopwatch made for a competition using Java applets.